ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l2-01-testing_overview.md

 is in practice more piecemeal - you generally think about a simple input and the expected output then write some simple code that works.
 Then, iteratively, you think about more complicated example inputs and outputs and flesh out the code until those work as well.

-When developers talk about testing all this means is formalising the above process and making it automatically repeatable on demand.
+When developers talk about testing it means formalising the above process to create a programmatic test suite which makes validation easily repeatable on demand.

 This has numerous advantages over a more ad hoc approach:

 * Provides a record of the tests that have been carried out
 * Faster development times - get feedback on changes quickly
 * Encourages writing more modular code
 * Ensures breakages are caught early in development
 * Prevent manual testing mistakes
+* Enables tests to be run automatically e.g. by Continuous Integration systems

 As you're performing checks on your code anyway it's worth putting in the time to formalise your tests and take advantage of the above.